dciccale/comment.js/README.md

 Using an array of objects there is an extra option called `link` which tells comment.js to what source link the definitions.

-If no link is provided `commentjs` will generate a beautiful view of the source code and will link definitions to this file.
+If no link is provided `commentjs` will generate a beautiful view of the source code and will link definitions to this file using prettify.

 ```
 "source": [{